Skip to main content

 Ethnicity versus culture

 Culture is the broader shared way of life of any group.
 Ethnicity is more specific: it is a sense of identity tied to a particular cultural heritage and ancestry.
 Every ethnic group has a culture, but not every cultural group is an ethnic group.
-Ethnicity adds the dimension of shared origin and belonging.
+A workplace, a school or a fan community has a culture but is not an ethnic group, because ethnicity adds the dimension of shared origin, descent and a felt sense of common belonging that is typically passed on across generations.

 How to use this in Unit 3